GiezFoodie/GiezFoodie.github.io/Dad_readme.md

 You can now visit that page in your browser.

 # Updating your website on the remote server
+Once you are happy with the modification get a terminal and lets update the file locally (which is going to be the "commit" (which is like save my files locally with git) qnd then "push" which is the remote save).
 - git add *files* (or . for all)
 > git add .